nayan441/message-delivery/README.md

 # Getting Started

-First clone the repository from Github and switch to the new directory:
+First clone the repository from Github and switch to the new directory

     $ git clone https://github.com/nayan441/message-delivery.git
     $ cd message-delivery